Heterogeneous Swarms: Jointly Optimizing Model Roles and Weights for Multi-LLM Systems: Methodology

 \section{Methodology}

 We propose \ourmethod{}, jointly optimizing model roles and weights for multi-LLM systems.
+We employ PSO for the optimization, since it uniquely enables us to leverage \emph{multiple} diverse collaboration patterns and specialized model checkpoints, composing their expertise and strengths in multi-LLM systens.
 Starting from a pool of LLM experts as input, \ourmethod{} discovers a directed acyclic graph of models representing heterogeneous roles with adapted model weights, iteratively employing \emph{role-step} and \emph{weight-step} (Figure \ref{fig:overview}).